 In addition, you cannot enroll your spouse as an insurance dependent if he or she is separately enrolled in any state health plan.

 While you're actively employed, you can only change your insurance enrollments during the annual open enrollment period.
-As a retiree, you can change your insurance enrollments at any time during the year using miAccount, or by submitting an Insurance Enrollment/Change Request (R0452H) or HMO enrollment form.
+As a retiree, you can change your insurance enrollments at any time during the year using miAccount, or by submitting an Insurance Enrollment/Change Request (R0452H).

 Enrolling for the first time.
-If you are enrolling in the retirement system's insurance after your retirement effective date, your coverage will begin on the first day of the sixth month after ORS receives all required forms and proofs.
-For example, if we receive your Insurance Enrollment/Change Request (R0452H) and/or HMO enrollment form with the necessary proofs of eligibility on February 10, your coverage would begin August 1.
+If you are enrolling in the retirement system's insurance after your retirement effective date, your coverage will begin on the first day of the sixth month after ORS receives the required forms and proofs.
+For example, if we receive your Insurance Enrollment/Change Request (R0452H) with the necessary proofs of eligibility on February 10, your coverage would begin August 1.

 We can waive the waiting period if you or a dependent has an involuntary loss of other group coverage or a change in your family status.
-If we receive your Insurance Enrollment/Change Request (R0452H) and HMO enrollment form, if needed, along with proof of your loss of coverage within 30 days of the event, there will be no gap in your coverage.
+If we receive your Insurance Enrollment/Change Request (R0452H) along with proof of your loss of coverage within 30 days of the event, there will be no gap in your coverage.

 Changing plans.
 To change your insurance plan, log in to miAccount and click on Insurance Coverage, or complete the Insurance Enrollment/Change Request (R0452G) and return it to ORS along with all required proofs.
-If you are currently enrolled in an HMO and wish to change to the State Health Plan, you must remain in the HMO for at least six months, unless the coverage is no longer available because you have moved out of the coverage area.
+If you are currently enrolled in an HMO, you must remain in the HMO for at least six months, unless the coverage is no longer available because you have moved out of the coverage area.

 Coverage in the new plan will begin the first day of the second month after ORS receives your materials.

 If you have a qualifying event

 The following are considered qualifying events for the purpose of adding or deleting a dependent.
 ORS must receive the supporting documentation for a qualifying event by mail within 30 days of the qualifying event to waive the 6-month waiting period.
 Photocopies are acceptable.